raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

    enforce group administration policies.
 Additionally, the Delivery Service can be linked to the Authentication Service to enforce more policies and validation rules.
- * Message delivery with reduced metadata: The Delivery Service can deliver messages to the intended recipients without learning the identity of group members, in particular the sender or the recipients of messages.
-This feature is optional and is compatible with all other features, such as assistance and validation.
  * Scalability: The protocol makes no assumption about whether the Delivery Service runs as a single instance or as a cluster of instances.
  * Network fluid: While the Delivery Service would typically run as a